gecko0307/dagon2/doc/textures.md

 ## Image File Formats

 Dagon supports all popular image formats via SDL_Image, libktx and a number of built-in decoders.
-- **PNG** - lossless format, best for data exchange between different software
+- **PNG** - lossless format, best for data exchange between programs
-- **JPEG** - lossy compression, best for large static images such as UI backgrounds and splash screens
+- **JPEG** - lossy compression, best for large images such as backgrounds and splash screens
 - **BMP** - standard lossless format on Windows, used by some old image editors
 - **TGA** - legacy lossless format originated in early graphics cards for IBM-PC, used by some old image editors
 - **WebP** - modern image format that supports both lossy and lossless compression, offers better quality-to-size ratio than JPEG and PNG
 - **TIFF** - flexible image container, supports lossless compression and high bit depths, commonly used in professional imaging
 - **JPEG XL** - next-generation image format designed to replace JPEG, supports lossless and high-quality lossy compression with HDR and wide color gamut support
-- **AVIF** - modern highly efficient image format based on AV1 codec, provides excellent compression efficiency and HDR support
+- **AVIF** - modern, highly efficient image format based on AV1 codec, provides excellent compression efficiency and HDR support
-- **HDR** (Radiance RGBE) - high dynamic range image format, commonly used for storing equirectangular environment maps
+- **HDR** (Radiance RGBE) - high dynamic range image format, commonly used for storing equirectangular environment maps and other high-precision photometry data
-- **DDS** (DirectDraw Surface) - texture container, typically stores GPU-ready compressed textures (BCn), optimized for fast loading
+- **DDS** (DirectDraw Surface) - texture container, stores GPU-ready compressed textures (BCn).
+Optimized for fast loading
 - **KTX** (Khronos Texture) - texture container, modern alternative to DDS
 - **KTX2** (Khronos Texture 2.0) - advanced KTX version with support for Basis Universal supercompression, designed for efficient cross-platform compressed texture delivery
-- **SVG** - standard vector image format, mainly used for UI icons and scalable graphics
+- **SVG** - standard vector image format, mainly used for UI elements and scalable graphics
 - **ICO** - Windows icon format
 - **GIF** - legacy indexed-color format, mostly used for small animated images.
 Dagon doesn't support GIF animation
 - **QOI** - extremely fast lossless image format optimized for rapid decoding with minimal overhead
-- **XCF** - native GIMP project format, supports layers and high bit depths, sometimes useful for production pipelines
+- **XCF** - native GIMP project format, supports layers and high bit depths.
+In some cases useful for production pipelines
 - **PNM** - a family of simple uncompressed image formats (PBM/PGM/PPM), mainly used for testing and data interchange
 - **XPM** - text-based image format originally designed for X Window System, occasionally used for icons
 - **PCX** - legacy format from early PC graphics software, now mostly obsolete
-- **LBM** (InterLeaved BitMap) - bitmap format originating from Amiga systems, rarely used today.
+- **LBM** (InterLeaved BitMap) - bitmap format originating from Amiga systems, very rarely found today.

 Not all features supported by each format are available to Dagon applications.
 Dagon's texture system is not an image editor backend, it was mainly designed as a lightweight and efficient intermediary for decoding and uploading images to VRAM, not manipulating them.
 For example, Dagon doesn't support:
 - Animated images (frame-by-frame animation is usually implemented by offsetting texture coordinates on a spritesheet which is independent of image format)